Song of Freedom: Plot

 When Zinga arrives on the island he, his wife and a servant are not trusted by the aboriginals.
-Even though they have the same skin color and Zinga has the medallion which proves him the king, he and his fellows are still considered out-siders, strangers or even bad guys coming from the whites’ country.
+Even though they have the same skin colour and Zinga has the medallion which proves him the king, he and his fellows are still considered out-siders, strangers or even bad guys coming from the whites’ country.
 That's far from Zinga's expectation, which lets him down for a time.
 His servant wants to resign and tell him to give up, even he himself thinks the place is too primitive and his people are too hard to change.
 But his wife stands by his side and encourages him ‘the worse things are, the more you can change’.
 Soon he cheers up and waits for his chance in a shabby dome.
 And it comes.
 Zinga finds out that the witch doctor locks patients up instead of treating them for the lack of medicine.
 The witch doctor also announces that when a person gets sick - no matter a fever or cancer - he's dead rather than ill.
 To deal with this inhuman act, Zinga gives the patient medicine and tries to heal them.
 Some of the people start to believe in Zinga.
 They tell him "I'm your man, but you can be no king."
 But this doesn't last long when the witch doctor began to form various rituals to cast the ‘disaster’ the outsiders brought to the island.
 What's worse is that the people's trust in Zinga diminishes since the patients he tried to cure all die.
 To break the superstition Zinga interrupts the rites, attempting to show that no taboos are going to act on him, but is scolded by the crowds.
 Therefore, the witch doctor come up with a task of bringing the rain.
 He claims that by rituals he can always bring rains to the island, then the gods and ghosts will be satisfied and cast no disaster and diseases to the men and women; yet Zinga points out frankly that the cause of disease is the bacteria and germs in the river and he cannot bring rains but he can help saving the rain.
 And he begins to illustrate the amazing life brought by technology improvement from the other side of the ocean.
 With the help of his followers, more and more and people of the clan believe in him.